by Bruce Dunlavy

 “Traitor” Lane gives away Rocky Colavito.

 There has rarely been an Indians player as popular as Rocky Colavito.
 In 1959, he leads the AL in homers and is lionized in Cleveland.
-Nevertheless, two days before the 1960 season started, GM Frank “Trader” (or “Traitor”) Lane sends Colavito to Detroit for Harvey Kuenn, the 1959 batting champion.
+Nevertheless, two days before the 1960 season starts, GM Frank “Trader” (or “Traitor”) Lane sends Colavito to Detroit for Harvey Kuenn, the 1959 batting champion.
 Colavito spends the next four years with the Tigers, amassing 139 home runs and 430 RBIs.
 Kuenn has a decent season for Cleveland in 1960, but in December he is traded to the Giants for two players who never pan out.
 The Indians stink for the next 30-plus years, attributed by some to “The Curse of Rocky Colavito.”
 Yeah, there’s a Wikipedia entry for that.

 Byner makes “The Fumble.”